ThumbAPI logoThumbAPI

 Asset typeWhat it doesAPI parameter

-LogoYour brand mark for with-logo thumbnailsuseLogo: true
+LogoYour brand mark overlaid in the corneruseLogo: true

 Reference Dataset1–6 style reference images the AI uses as visual inspirationcustomAssetsId: "your_id"

+usePhoto and useLogo are independent — you can use either, both, or neither on the same request.
 All assets are managed in the ThumbAPI dashboard under Assets.

 Personal Photo